 A single beetle species can have multiple subspecies, each with unique characteristics.
 For example, one species might have five different types of hair that vary depending on where they live or how they eat.

 Beetles come in a variety of shapes and sizes with distinctive appearances.
 Some beetles have wings, while others do not.
-The most famous beetle is the ladybug, but they are many types of beetle out there.
+Ladybugs are the most famous beetle, but there are many types of beetle.

 The Most Common Types of Beetles Are the Following: